krainboltgreene/architecture.gem/README.md

 Changelog
 =========

+  - 5.1.0:
+    * Making the `copy` & `move` dsl methods use the same file/directory syntax
+    * Updating the readme documentation to match the new scoping rules
+    * Fixing a problem with within not using the right argument name
   - 5.0.0: Making the private methods public, a fix for when we went to scoped.
   - 4.0.0: Making each block have a scope object.
   - 3.0.0: Removing the `architecture` method from `Object`